getpelican/pelican-plugins/Readme.rst

 Gzip cache                Enables certain web servers (e.g., Nginx) to use a static cache of gzip-compressed files to prevent the server from compressing files during an HTTP call

+Headerid                  This plugin adds an anchor to each heading so you can deeplink to headers in reStructuredText articles.

 HTML entities             Allows you to enter HTML entities such as &copy;, &lt;, &#149; inline in a RST document

 HTML tags for rST         Allows you to use HTML tags from within reST documents